Canada Ski Destinations

 - Canada ski resorts out east are fewer in numbers than out west.
 Mont Tremblant is the most popular and the largest in the area.
 It features many lifts (10) and trails (95), but the skiable vertical (645 metres) is dwarfed by that of resorts out west.

-- The second largest ski resort out west is Sun Peaks in the British Columbia interior.
-Sun Peaks features over 3600 acres of skiable terrain, including its longest trail which runs over 8 kilometres!
+- Canada's second largest ski resort is Sun Peaks in the British Columbia interior.
+Sun Peaks features 4,270 acres of skiable terrain, including its longest trail which runs over 8 kilometres!

 3. Consider The Weather & Snow Conditions